Kannan Oru Kai Kuzhandhai: Production

 Kannan Oru Kai Kuzhandhai was the second film for Sathyaraj as actor, and first as production manager.
 In the opening credits, he was billed by his real name S. N. Rangaraj for his role as the production manager, and by his stage name Sathyaraj for his acting role.
 The film was directed by N. Venkatesh, and produced by Tirupur Mani under Vivekananda Pictures.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
 The song "Megame Thoothaga Vaa" is set in the Carnatic raga known as Pahadi.

-Reception
+Release and reception

-The film did not do well at the box-office.
+Kannan Oru Kai Kuzhandhai was released on 8 September 1978, and did not do well at the box-office.
 According to Sivakumar, if a film is full of fight scenes and tragic events, it would not satisfy everyone, so it became ridiculous to make a weak story by relying only on comedy.
+Anna praised the acting of cast, Ilayaraja's music, Venkat's cinematography and Venkatesh's direction.